Kayode Soyinka: Foray into politics

 Kayode made attempts on three occasions to be elected governor of Ogun State, Nigeria.
 First was in 2003 on the platform of the Alliance for Democracy (AD).
 He lost the ticket to the incumbent governor Chief Olusegun Osoba who was once his manager at the Sketch newspapers in Ibadan.
 The second attempt was in 2007 when he once again lost the ticket under the platform of the Action Congress (AC).
 The third unsuccessful attempt was in 2011; again, he was denied the ticket under the platform of the Action Congress of Nigeria (ACN).
 Kayode Soyinka was a leader of the All Progressives Congress (APC) in Ogun State.
 He has since retired from politics to concentrate on his journalism.

 Publications

 Kayode Soyinka is the author of Diplomatic Baggage: Mossad and Nigeria – The Dikko Story, published in 1994.
 The work was about the failed attempt by the Nigerian military regime in 1984 to kidnap and export out of the United Kingdom the former Minister of Transport, Alhaji Umaru Dikko.
-He is the author of "Born into Journalism: Memoir of a Newspaper Report".
+He is the author of "Born into Journalism: Memoir of a Newspaper Reporter".
 Published in 2020, the book was written to commemorate his 45th year in journalism and 25 years of the establishment of his newsmagazine, Africa Today.
-In "Born into Journlalism", Kayode Soyinka shared his experiences of being a journalist.
+In "Born into Journalism", Kayode Soyinka shared his experiences of being a journalist.
+In 2023, he also wrote INSPIRING LEADERSHIP, the autobiography of Architect Darius Dickson Ishaku, who was a two-term Governor of Taraba State, Nigeria.